 For those of you who do have an iPhone X, a few odd behaviors in iOS 11 have become more natural, and there are some great additions to the Animoji interface overall.
-And that's just touching the surface of what's new in iOS 12 for the iPhone X. Even better, if you have a developer profile, you can install iOS 12 right now to test things out (public beta coming soon).
+And that's just touching the surface of what's new in iOS 12 for the iPhone X and what iPhone XS, XS Max, and XR users can enjoy right away.

 One odd "feature" that the iPhone X had previously was the lengthy process for force-closing apps in the app switcher.
 Unlike every other iPhone, instead of just swiping up on an app's card, you would need to press-and-hold on any card to bring up the red minus buttons.
 From there, you could hit the red minus buttons on the cards or swipe the cards up.
 In iOS 12, the iPhone X falls in sync with all other iPhones where you just swipe up on the cards without having to press-and-hold cards first.

 Previously, it was way too easy to accidentally take a screenshot on the iPhone X, since you would quickly press the Side and Volume Up buttons together.
 Since these buttons are on each side of the device, taking one while you're merely picking up your iPhone X or taking it out of your pocket would trigger that screenshot thumbnail to appear.
 In iOS 12, Apple has made it harder to trigger this unwantedly.

 One issue that Face ID has is that, despite Apple's marketing, it's not that great when you're wearing anything on your face or head.
 Sunglasses can easily trip it up, even reading glasses.
 Wigs and hats have also been issues for a lot of users.
 To help address this issue, iOS 12 includes the option to add a second face scan.
 This "alternative appearance," as it's called, can even be someone else's face entirely if you want to share access to your iPhone X, XS, XS Max, or XR.